‘Daddy and mummy long to see your face’: Letters from parents to Thai boys trapped in cave

 In response, the football coach later replied in writing he is sorry for what happened and thanked the parents for their support.
 He also vowed to care for them the best he can and assured the children’s families they are well taken care of by the rescue team.

+READ: Conditions for Thai cave evacuation 'most suitable' now but mission fraught with challenges

 The chamber where the Moo Pa (Wild Boar) Academy team is stuck is several kilometres deep inside the Tham Luang cave complex, flooded and dark.
-As the rescue operation continues, more than 100 Thai navy SEALs work around the clock to retrieve the stranded in a race against nature.
+As the rescue operation continues, more than 100 Thai navy SEALs work round the clock to retrieve the stranded boys in a race against nature.

 Thailand has entered the monsoon season and heavy rains have been forecast in the north over the weekend.
 If they pour, the rains could raise the water levels inside the limestone cave complex to a threshold that could jeopardise safe evacuation.